SkylineCommunications/dataminer-docs/connector-help/connector_help/Sony ST2110 Device.md

 ## Notes

-In the Sony LEO solution, all the elements running this connector can be monitored by the other elements that run the connectors Sony Signal Processing Unit, Sony PWS-4500, and Sony PWS-110SC1.This is done using the monitors class library.
+In the Sony LEO solution, all the elements running this connector can be monitored by the other elements that run the connectors Sony Signal Processing Unit, Sony PWS-4500, and Sony PWS-110SC1.
+This is done using the monitors class library.